 The fine arts program includes a freshman foundation that covers topics in drawing, design, and visual language.
 The coursework for the major begins during the second year, and the program culminates in an 8-credit senior thesis and project.
 Additional program features include the option to study abroad and pursue a concentration or a minor in art history.
-The degree requires 128 credits to complete; 88 of these are in the studio arts.
+The degree requires 82 credits in the studio arts.

 Other School Options

 The continuing education divisions at some additional public and private colleges in New York City offer individual courses in oil painting on a per-term basis.
 These include CUNY Hunter College, The New School, and the School of Continuing and Professional Studies at New York University.
-Students may also find courses at CUNY Hostos Community College in the Bronx.
 Recent topics have included oil painting basics, plein air painting (in the open air), and still life painting.